joanh3aly/Project-2018/README.md

 _Line graph of inertia vs 20 clusters_
 ![alt text](https://github.com/joanh3aly/Project-2018/blob/master/figures/inertia-20.png "Inertia 20")

-## Tranformation of data features using Scalar & Normalizer to improve accuracy, and use of a crosstabulation table to test accuracy – _project-2018-part-4.py_
+## Tranformation of data features using Scaler & Normalizer to improve accuracy, and use of a crosstabulation table to test accuracy – _project-2018-part-4.py_
-The data in each feature was transformed using the scalar and normalizer functions from sklearn.preprocessing.
-Scalar standardises the variance of the data in each feature, Normalizer rescales each row in the dataset so that the norm equals 1.
+The data in each feature was transformed using the scaler and normalizer functions from sklearn.preprocessing.
+Scaler standardises the variance of the data in each feature, Normalizer rescales each row in the dataset so that the norm equals 1.
 A cross-tabulation table is created for each model using Normalizer, Scaler and no data transformations.
 Each model's accuracy can then be compared.